BetterThanTomorrow/calva/README.md

-# Calva: Clojure 4 VS Code
+# Calva: Clojure & Clojurescript interactive programming made easy

-[Clojure and ClojureScript support](https://marketplace.visualstudio.com/items?itemName=cospaia.clojure4vscode). nREPL and Cider powered.
+[Integrated REPL, linting, inline eval and more for VSCode](https://marketplace.visualstudio.com/items?itemName=cospaia.clojure4vscode).
+Powered by Cider & nRepl.

 ## Raison d´être

 Try to bring some of the Emacs CIDER experience to VS Code.
 Supporting both Clojure and ClojureScript.
-If I can bring some productive concepts from other Clojure dev environments, like Cursive, to code as well, I will.
+Hopefully lowering the barriers to the Clojarian world.
+If I can bring some productive concepts from other Clojure dev environments, like Cursive, to VSCode as well, I will.

 Demo: evaluate files